 Illness and disability affect everyone differently.
-As a caregiver, it is challenging dealing with your loved one as they become anxious, resistant, or demanding.
-You can’t always control the other person’s behavior, but you can control your response to it.
+As a caregiver, you may find it challenging dealing with your loved one as they become anxious, resistant, or demanding.
+You can’t always control the other person’s behavior but you can control your response